method-inc/hubot-slack-gcal/README.md

 This script depends on the [hubot-slack-google-auth](https://github.com/Skookum/hubot-slack-google-auth) script, which should com first in your `external-scripts.json` file.
 In addition to the environment variables described there, make sure `HUBOT_GOOGLE_SCOPES` variable contains `https://www.googleapis.com/auth/calendar`.

+Enable the Google Calendar API in the [Google Developers Console](https://console.developers.google.com).

 ### Webhooks

 Calendar reminders & event updates depend on [push notifications](https://developers.google.com/google-apps/calendar/v3/push).
 For these to work, you'll need to register the domain of your hubot instance (should be the same as the `HUBOT_URL` env variable) in the developer console and verify ownership using webmaster tools.
 Whenever someone enables calendar reminders, the script will handle creating and renewing the webhook.